DA01171997/AI_learnToDrift_2D/README.md

 To test the project, run the following commands in a Linux terminal to download the required libraries..

    > pip install --user pyglet
    > pip install --user numpy

+Head to  https://avbin.github.io/AVbin/Download.html and download AVbin10 for Linux and run the following command in your terminal to install it.

+   > sudo sh ./install-avbin-linux-x86-64-v10

 If you do not have Python 3 installed on your terminal, run the following command to do so..